Welcome to my World

 On September 16 and 17 I ran around frantically to organize the second year of my higher education.
 I moved into Campbell Hall and had my stored things delivered; I got my next group of classes approved—thank you, Dr Downum—and registered, collecting my checks without any problem.
 I was amazed my stipend had been raised to $800 a semester.

-Photo: Campbell Hall, the south part of North Quad which became my new home starting on September 15 when Aunt Roxie delivered me there.
+Photo: Campbell Hall, the south side of North Quad, which became my new home starting on September 15 when Aunt Roxie delivered me there.
 Really the whole 67-68 school year it was the only home I had because the Morgan family--my immediate family--was soon scattered east and west.
-Only I was still in Arizona--and the horses I was involved in finding homes for.
+Only I was still in Arizona--I and the horses I was involved in finding homes for.
 That tale will emerge in the next few weeks.

 Monday, August 25, 2025